 Also referred to as an internist, an internal medicine physician is a medical professional who focuses on adult healthcare.
 They use the best medical science available to provide their patients with top-quality healthcare services while maintaining a meaningful, thoughtful doctor-patient relationship.
 Internists spend 3 of their 7 or more years of medical school and postgraduate training learning how to prevent, diagnose, and treat health conditions that affect adults.
-Once they complete this basic training, internists, such as the ones in Herrera Medical Group in Lewisville, TX qualify to practice internal medicine.
+Once they complete this basic training, internists in medical clinics, such as the ones in Herrera Medical Group in Lewisville, TX qualify to practice internal medicine.

 General Internal Medicine